Skip to main content

 Frequently Asked Questions: How Do I...

-- Barcodes are good for the entire academic year (September to May).
+- Library cards are good for the entire academic year (September to May).

-- Faculty and staff can bring their RamCards to the circulation desk to activate.
-Faculty and staff bar codes are updated as a courtesy every September.
+- Faculty and staff RamCards are updated as a courtesy every September.

-- Borrow circulating and reserve materials including chromebooks, hotspots, books, and magazines.
+- Borrow circulating and reserve materials including chromebooks, hotspots, and books.

 - Pick up items on hold for you (you have seven days to pick up your items).